top of page

 OPEN CIRCUIT SCUBA

-Scuba typically used by recreational divers.
-They are referred to as open circuit demand valve because they are activated by diver inhalation and exhaust is vented into the water.
-Thus, the circuit is open because none of the air is recycled
+Scuba is typically used by recreational divers.
+They are referred to as open circuit demand valves because they are activated by diver inhalation, and exhaust is vented into the water.
+Thus, the circuit is open because none of the air is recycled.

-• Much simpler in design, which makes it reliable and less costly.
-Closed and semi-closed are prone to malfunction
+• It is much simpler in design, which makes it reliable and less costly.
+Closed and semi-closed are prone to malfunction.

 • Much easier to learn to use.

-• Ratio of gases in the breathing mix remain the same throughout the dive
+• The ratio of gases in the breathing mix remains the same throughout the dive.

 Drager Ray/ Dolphin

-Diver inhales from a breathing bag that receives a steady flow of gas (usually enriched air).
-The diver exhales back into a breathing bag and the gas has carbon dioxide removed chemically- excess gas from the steady flow trickles out through a valve.
-The circuit is semi-open because part of the gas is recycled and part of it is released.
+The diver inhales from a breathing bag that receives a steady flow of gas (usually enriched air).
+The diver exhales back into a breathing bag, and the gas has carbon dioxide removed chemically- excess gas from the steady flow trickles out through a valve.
+The circuit is semi-open because part of the gas is recycled, and part of it is released.

 CLOSED CIRCUIT REBREATHER